How does warmer weather effect the earth?

 Some of the earth will be underground.Barry's Response

-Another thing to consider is what happens to sea level if a large chunk of ice floating on water, say an iceberg, melts completely?
-How does that affect the sea level?
-It doesn't.
+What happens to sea level if a big chunk of ice, like an iceberg, melts completely?
+What does that do to the sea level?

 An object displaces the lesser of